 Pros:

-- Usually the most affordable option
+Usually affordable

 Cons:

-- Can curdle with highly acidic espresso
+Can split with bright, acidic espresso

 3. Coconut Milk — The Creamy Contender